-Headaches plague thousands of Americans each year.
-Rare is the person who hasn’t suffered through a headache.
+Rare is the person who has never had a headache.
 They affect millions of people every year and for some people they are a daily challenge to deal with.
-Headaches are one of the most common complaints I hear in my practice as an Amma Therapist.
-In fact, according to WHO (World Health Organization) about half of the adults in America will have a headache each year – and many of those suffer headaches repeatedly.
+Headaches are one of the most common complaints I hear in my Asian medicine and Holistic Nutrition practice.
+According to WHO (World Health Organization) about half of the adults in America will have a headache each year – and many of those suffer headaches repeatedly.

-As with other disharmonies, Chinese medicine’s approach to headaches is different from western medicine’s.
-Chinese medicine practitioners focus on the treating the acute (relieve the pain) and then work to find the cause or root patterns causing the headaches.
+As with other disharmonies, Asian (Chinese) medicine’s approach to headaches is different from western medicine’s.
+Asian medicine practitioners focus on the treating the acute by relieving the pain and working to find the root patterns causing the headaches.
 Yes, you read that as a plural – headaches.
 Most headache sufferers are prone to several different types of headaches – ouch.

-First, a detailed Chinese medicine assessment is made through review of medical records, western diagnosis, medicines, history, inquiry regarding pain, duration, possible triggers, and location of pain.
+First, a detailed Asian medicine assessment is made through review of medical records, western diagnosis, medicines, history, inquiry regarding pain, duration, possible triggers, and location of pain.
 Tongue and pulse assessment reveal an incredible amount of information, especially if they can be taken both during a headache and when the client isn’t suffering from a headache.
 I should note, if a client comes in extreme pain, inquiry may have to be very brief so that treatment can begin as soon as possible.
-Treatments include the manipulation of acupressure/acupuncture points, additional techniques (gua sha, moxa, cupping, etc.), along with herbal and nutritional recommendations.
+Treatments include the manipulation of acupressure/acupuncture points, additional techniques such as gua sha and cupping along with herbal and nutritional recommendations.
 The duration of treatment varies depending on underlying patterns and the patient’s tolerance at time of treatment.
 This is often confusing for many clients who may just want the situation resolved.
 However, most headaches are often part of complex patterns that take time to unravel.

-My purpose with this blog is to give an overview of the patterns according to Chinese medicine that can lead to headaches.
-Covering the western causes and assessment would make for a very cumbersome blog, instead I will drop in little side notes where the western and eastern meet.
+My purpose with this blog is to give an overview of the patterns according to Asian medicine that can lead to headaches.
+Covering the western causes and assessment would make for a very cumbersome blog, instead I will drop in little side notes where the western and Asian medicine meet.

-There are many different patterns that cause headaches in Chinese medicine.
-Let’s take a quick look –just an overview so I don’t give you a headache.
+There are many different patterns that cause headaches in Asian medicine.
+Let’s take a quick look – this is just an overview so I don’t give you a headache.

 Exterior Pattern Headaches

 Wind/Damp – Predicting weather changes?
-Wind/damp headaches create a heavy, muzzy and murky feeling in the head.
-That often comes up with barometric pressure.
+Wind/damp headaches create a heavy, muzzy and murky feeling in the head that often comes up with barometric pressure changes.
 They improve once the storm breaks or the weather clears but as with all damp patterns they are particularly tenacious and often take longer to treat.

 Blood stasis caused by injury – That headache you got after the car wreck.
 Can show up at the injury site or across the head.
 Pain from stagnation is fixed and stabs like little needles.
 Sometimes these headaches manifest right after the injury, however, if the area of injury isn’t well treated it’s not uncommon for these headaches to reappear – even years later.

-Wind & Toxins – Inversions, smog, smoke and toxins…so we can add toxic to wind heat and damp.
+Wind & Toxins – Inversions, smog, smoke and toxins…so we can add toxin to wind heat and damp.
 It travels along the Gallbladder channel, wrapping around the ears and temples.
 Ouch!
 Thankfully, we have herbs like kudzu.

 Interior Pattern headaches

-Excess Pattern Headaches – these arrise because there is too much of something (Qi, Blood, Fluid, Dampness) in a channel or system.
+Excess Pattern Headaches – these arise because there is too much of something (Qi, Blood, Fluid, Dampness) in a channel or system.
 We get a pressure effect.

 Liver Yang Rising – Red eyes, ringing in the ears, sharp, stabbing pain.
-Often unilateral (one sided).
-Pops up after you’ve gotten really ticked off.
-We seem them a lot in the spring when tempers rise.
+These headaches are often unilateral (one sided).
+They like to pop up after you’ve gotten really ticked off, excited or frustrated.
+We see them a lot in the spring when tempers rise.

-Liver Fire – Like above, only worse.
+Liver Fire – Like above, only worse and more volatile.
 Often unilateral.
 Migraines are examples of Liver Fire Headaches.

-Liver Wind – Sharp stabbing pain that is moving, usually along the gall bladder channel and the temples on the head.
-Seen in Epilepsy and Bell’s Palsy, and cluster headaches.
+Liver Wind – Sharp stabbing pain that is moving, usually along the Gall Bladder channel and the temples on the head.
+Seen in Epilepsy, Bell’s Palsy and cluster headaches.

 Deficiency Pattern Headaches

 Qi Deficiency – dull and aching, can creep up the neck and cover the head.
 Improves quickly with rest.
-This is the teenager who just need a nap to recharge.
+This is the teenager who just needs a nap to recharge.

 Blood Deficiency – dull and aching, covers the whole head.
 Feels better with pressure and rest.
 Women may get these headaches after their menstrual cycle if they bled too heavily or didn’t replenish blood properly.
 Undernourishment can also lead to these headaches.
 Long term chronic illness can also lead to these types of Blood deficiency headaches.

 Enough types of headaches?
 Likely.
 However, please remember it is very common for those who suffer headaches to suffer from one or more type of headache.
 For example many migraine sufferers may have Qi deficiency or tension headaches in between attacks.
 A woman may have a blood deficiency headache after her period, may suffer a Liver Qi Stagnation headache before her cycle.

 Feel your ears and forehead – yes, really.
-If they are cold, cover your head with a hat and warm up your toes.
+If they are cold, cover your head with a hat and warm up your neck and toes.
 If you are hot, drink mint tea.
-Strong mint tea…none of the this essence of mint flavor.
+Strong peppermint tea…none of the this essence of mint flavor.

-Caffeine– Yep, it can have medicinal purposes, and can be helpful for those who don’t normally indulge in caffeine.
+Coffee and chocolate – Yep, both can be the cause of headaches or can be used to treat headaches.
 We aren’t working on creating a habit here, just handling an acute situation.